 Methods and results: A total of 2,549 consecutive patients underwent TAVI between 2008 and 2017.
 After exclusion of cases with insufficient imaging, concomitant procedures or severe intraprocedural complications, 1,558 cases were analysed.
-Three groups were defined according to (pre)thrombotic formations: moderate or severe SEC (n=89), LAAT (n=53), and reference (n=1416).
-The primary outcome was disabling ischemic stroke within 24 hours.
+Three groups were defined according to (pre)thrombotic formations – moderate or severe SEC (n=89), LAAT (n=53), and reference (n=1,416).
+The primary outcome was disabling ischaemic stroke within 24 hours.
 The prevalence was 4.4% for LAAT and 5.4% for moderate/severe SEC.
-The primary outcome occurred more frequently in patients with moderate/severe SEC (6.8%) compared to reference (2.1%) and LAAT (1.9%) groups (p=0.020).
-SEC was identified as an independent risk factor for the primary outcome (OR 3.54 [95% CI 1.30-9.61]; p=0.013).
-LAAT was associated with an impaired unadjusted 1-year survival (43.4%) compared to SEC (27.3%) and reference groups (18.7%; p<0.001).
+The primary outcome occurred more frequently in patients with moderate/severe SEC (6.8%) compared to the reference (2.1%) and LAAT (1.9%) groups (p=0.020).
+SEC was identified as an independent risk factor for the primary outcome (OR 3.54 [95% CI: 1.30-9.61], p=0.013).
+LAAT was associated with an impaired unadjusted one-year survival (43.4%) compared to the SEC (27.3%) and reference groups (18.7%, p<0.001).

 Conclusions: SEC and LAAT were detected in a relevant number of patients undergoing TAVI.
 SEC may represent an important risk factor for intraprocedural stroke; increased mortality was observed in patients with LAAT.

 Visual summary.
 Left atrial appendage thrombus or (pre)thrombotic formations were observed in a relevant number of patients undergoing TAVI.
 An increased risk for periprocedural cerebrovascular events was observed if moderate or severe spontaneous echo contrast was present.
 The unadjusted all-cause mortality was higher in patients with left atrial appendage thrombus.